Rog96/Lager/README.md

 ## Lager / Storage Room
-This is a small storage room for code (jupyter notebook and matlab)
+This is a small storage room for code